Where the Federal Contract Dollars Go

 We took the top five states from fiscal year 2025 and looked at their awards over the past five fiscal years.
 While California, Texas, and Virginia have jostled for the number one spot in the past, the bar chart below shows how Virginia now has a firm grip on the number one spot.

-Connecticut is new to the list this year, replacing D.C. at the number 5 spot.
-Connecticut’s federal contract awards have been on the rise and have nearly doubled in the last five fiscal years.
+Meanwhile, Connecticut is new to the list this year, replacing D.C. at the number 5 spot.
+In fact, Connecticut’s federal contract awards have been on the rise and have nearly doubled in the last five fiscal years.

 Federal Contract Awards Stats by State